qemu/qemu/docs/devel/tcg-plugins.rst

   0x0000000048b000, 0x0001, 130594, 0x0001, 355
   0x0000000048a000, 0x0001, 1826, 0x0001, 11

+The hotpages plugin can be configured using the following arguments:

+  * sortby=reads|writes|address

+  Log the data sorted by either the number of reads, the number of writes, or memory address.
+(Default: entries are sorted by the sum of reads and writes)

+  * io=on

+  Track IO addresses.
+Only relevant to full system emulation.
+(Default: off)

+  * pagesize=N

+  The page size used.
+(Default: N = 4096)

 - contrib/plugins/howvec.c

 This is an instruction classifier so can be used to count different